ragulpr/wtte-rnn/README.md

-# churn_watch
+# WTTE-RNN
 A hackless machine-learning framework for churn- and time to event prediction.
 Forecasting problems as diverse as server monitoring to earthquake- and churn-prediction can be posed as the problem of predicting the time to an event. **churn_watch** is a data-science philosophy on how this should be done.
 The core technology is the WTTE-RNN algorithm ([blog post](https://ragulpr.github.io/2016/12/22/WTTE-RNN-Hackless-churn-modeling/), [master thesis](https://ragulpr.github.io/assets/draft_master_thesis_martinsson_egil_wtte_rnn_2016.pdf))

 <blockquote class="imgur-embed-pub" lang="en" data-id="0oVdKiv"><a href="//imgur.com/0oVdKiv"></a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

 # ROADMAP
-churn_watch is an opinionated idea about how churn-monitoring and reporting can be made beautiful and easy.
 The goal is to create a forkable and easily deployable model framework.
+WTTE-RNN is the algorithm, churn_watch is the deployment - an opinionated idea about how churn-monitoring and reporting can be made beautiful and easy.

 ## Implementations of the objective functions
 The core technology is the objective functions.
 These can be used with any machine-learning algorithm.
 To spread the word we should implement and commit them to various ML-projects.